openservicemesh/osm/docs/example/README.md

 *Note: At the moment, you must configure a TrafficSplit object to get your applications set up correctly for inbound traffic because it helps us properly configure the dataplane.
 We're working on removing the need for this entirely.* [#1370](https://github.com/openservicemesh/osm/issues/1370)

-### 4. View the Application UIs
+### View the Application UIs
 We will now setup client port forwarding, so we can access the services in the Kubernetes cluster.
-It is best to start a new terminal session for running the port forwarding script.
+It is best to start a new terminal session for running the port forwarding script to maintain the port forwarding session, while using the original terminal to continue to issue commands.
 The port-forward-all.sh script will look for a ".env" file for variables.
 We will use the reference .env.examples file and then run the port forwarding script.

 In a new terminal session, run the following commands to enable port forwarding into the Kubernetes cluster.
 ```bash